MrApplejuice/wp-autologin-links/readme.txt

 * Reorganized svn branches to make development and deployment easier
 * Moved code development repository to GitHub:
 	* https://github.com/MrApplejuice/wp-autologin-links

+= 1.07 =
+* Fixed HTTP/HTTPS protocol redirection.
+Special thanks at user @quiquoqua for noting.
+* Updated website details.

+= 1.06 =
+* Fixed long standing bug, not allowing one to update their profile page when an autologin link was set for the user.

+= 1.05 =
+* New UI for administrators to generate autologin links for arbitrary pages
+* Added screenshots
+* Updated i10n files, however...
+* TODO: ...i10n seems to be broken at the moment (.mo file is ignored)

+= 1.04 =
+* Minor update of a line checking on invalid userid
+* Major review checking if the code still is working with the newest version of Wordpress which is should.
+I cannot find any vulnerabilities that are related to this plugin except for the ones mentioned in the module description.

+= 1.03 =
+* Quick-fix was too quick, more inline directory strings changes were necessary

+= 1.02 =
+* Fixed directory name to match conventions on wordpress.org

+= 1.01 =
+* First published version

 == Upgrade Notice ==